-The serverboard supports single/dual/tri/quad-channel, DDR3-1333/1066/800 registered ECC/Unbuffered ECC/non-ECC SDRAM.
-Only interleaved memory is supported, so you must populate four DIMM slots at a time (see procedure above).
+The serverboard supports DDR3-1333/1066/800 registered ECC/Unbuffered ECC/non-ECC SDRAM.
+Only interleaved memory is supported, so you must equally populate DIMM slots for optimal functionality (see procedure above).

-Populating four adjacent slots at a time with memory modules of the same size and type will result in interleaved (128-bit) memory, which is faster than non-interleaved (64-bit) memory.
+Populating four adjacent slots at a time with memory modules of the same size and type (single or dual-rank) will result in interleaved (128-bit) memory, which is faster than non-interleaved (64-bit) memory.